Shared inbox startup Front raises $59 million round led by other tech CEOs – TechCrunch

 “First, because we didn’t need to raise (we still had two years of runway), and it’s always better to raise when we don’t need it.
 The last few months have given me much more clarity into our go-to-market strategy,” Front co-founder and CEO Mathilde Collin told me.

 Front is a collaborative inbox for your company.
-For instance, if you want to share an email address with your coworkers (support@mycompany.com or jobs@mycompany.com), you can integrate those shared inboxes with Front and work on those conversations as a team.
+For instance, if you want to share an email address with your co-workers (support@mycompany.com or jobs@mycompany.com), you can integrate those shared inboxes with Front and work on those conversations as a team.

 It opens up a ton of possibilities.
-You can assign conversations to a specific person, @-mention your coworkers to send them a notification, start a conversation with your team before you hit reply, share a draft with other people, etc.
+You can assign conversations to a specific person, @-mention your co-workers to send them a notification, start a conversation with your team before you hit reply, share a draft with other people, etc.

 Front also supports other communication channels, such as text messages, WhatsApp messages, a chat module on your website and more.
 As your team gets bigger, Front helps you avoid double replies by alerting other users when you’re working on a reply.

 In addition to those collaboration features, Front helps you automate your workload as much as possible.
 You can set up automated workflows so that a specific conversation ends up in front of the right pair of eyes.
-You can create canned responses for the entire team as well.
+You can create canned responses for the entire team, as well.

 Front also integrates with popular third-party services, such as Salesforce, HubSpot, Clearbit and dozens of others.
 Front customers include MailChimp, Shopify and Stripe.